smcclab/smc-course/_deliverables/01-audiovisual-diary.md

 - a 200-word reflection on your work

-### Reflective portfolio
+### Portfolio

 Even though you need to submit something every week, you won't receive a mark each week.
-Instead, you'll be marked through two AV diary portfolio submissions:
+Instead, you'll be marked through two "portfolio" submissions:

-- an 800-word document at the end of week 5 (for AV diary entries 2--5) worth 15% of your total mark
+- a document (portfolio 1) at the end of week 5 which covers AV diary entries 2--5

-- an 800-word document at the end of week 9 (for AV diary entries 6--9) worth 15% of your total mark
+- a document (portfolio 2) at the end of week 9 which covers AV diary entries 6--9

 Each submission must include an 800-word (max) document of your combined (and edited) reflections, explaining how each AV diary entry explored the theme and